-When you get to your pip value calculator,
+When you get to your forex pip calculator,

-- choose the currency pair you are going to trade
+- First, choose the currency pair you want to trade.

 - Choose your account currency;it can be in USD, EUR, CAD, or any other.

-- Click on calculate; the pip value will be displayed below.
+- Lastly, Click on calculate; the pip value will appear below.